MicrosoftDocs/windows-itpro-docs/windows/deployment/update/update-compliance-configuration-script.md

 ## Script FAQ

-1. I manage my devices with MDM.
+- I manage my devices with MDM.
 Should I use this script?
-    * You should not use this script and instead configure the below policies through your MDM provider.
+No, you should not use this script.
+Instead configure the policies through your MDM provider.
-2. Does this script configure devices for Delivery Optimization?
+- Does this script configure devices for Delivery Optimization?
-    * This script does not configure devices for Delivery Optimization.
-You must do that separately.
+No. You must do that separately.

 ## How this script is organized

 This script's two primary files are `ConfigScript.ps1` and `RunConfig.bat`.
-You configure `RunConfig.bat` according to the directions in the `.bat` itself, which will then execute `ConfigScript.ps1` with the parameters entered to `RunConfig.bat`.
+You configure `RunConfig.bat` according to the directions in the `.bat` itself, which will then run `ConfigScript.ps1` with the parameters entered to `RunConfig.bat`.
 There are two ways of using the script: in **Pilot** mode or **Deployment** mode.

-* In **Pilot** mode (`runMode=Pilot`), the script will enter a verbose mode with enhanced diagnostics, and save the results in the path defined with `logpath` in `RunConfig.bat`.
-This is intended for a pilot run of the script or for troubleshooting configuration.
+- In **Pilot** mode (`runMode=Pilot`), the script will enter a verbose mode with enhanced diagnostics, and save the results in the path defined with `logpath` in `RunConfig.bat`.
+Pilot mode is best for a pilot run of the script or for troubleshooting configuration.
-* In **Deployment** mode (`runMode=Deployment`), the script will quietly execute.
+- In **Deployment** mode (`runMode=Deployment`), the script will run quietly.

 ## How to use this script

-Open `RunConfig.bat`, and configure the following (assuming a first-run, with `runMode=Pilot`:
+Open `RunConfig.bat` and configure the following (assuming a first-run, with `runMode=Pilot`):

 1. Define `logPath` to where you want the logs to be saved.
 Ensure that `runMode=Pilot`.
 2. Set `commercialIDValue` to your Commercial ID.